Module 3: Common types of corruption in project procurement

 The inter-relationship between the offences

-Fraud, bribery, cartels, and abuse of procurement procedures are often inter-related offences.
+Fraud, bribery, cartels, abuse of power, and abuse of procurement procedures are often inter-related offences.

 Where a bribe is paid by a bidder to a procurement manager to obtain an improper competitive advantage, the bribe and corrupt outcome will normally be concealed by fraudulent documentation.

-A cartel will normally also involve fraud (as the cartel participants are fraudulently representing to the project owner that they are bidding in competition).
+A cartel will normally also involve fraud (as the cartel participants are fraudulently representing to the purchasing organisation that they are bidding in competition).

-Most cases of fraud, bribery and cartels during the procurement phase will also be a breach of procurement procedures.
+Most cases of fraud, bribery and cartels during the procurement phase will also be an abuse of power and a breach of procurement procedures.

 The reverse is not always the case.
 A breach of procurement procedures may be innocent or negligent, and not be corrupt.
 However, a corrupt breach of procurement procedures will normally also involve bribery, fraud or a cartel.